-Key West features its own international airport, offering direct flights to several major US airports, including Miami, Atlanta, Fort Myers, Chicago O’Hare, and Charlotte.
+Key West features its international airport, offering direct flights to several major US airports, including Miami, Atlanta, Fort Myers, Chicago O’Hare, and Charlotte.

-If you’re looking to spend some quiet one on one travel time, consider making the scenic drive through the Florida Keys.
+If you’re looking to spend some quiet one-on-one travel time, consider making the scenic drive through the Florida Keys.
 The trip spans about 110 miles from Miami to Key West, taking you alongside some of Florida’s best scenery and offering plenty of places to explore and sightsee throughout the drive.